 Should you cover your webcam?

-The rapid growth of remote and home-working has led to manya lot of users getting webcams or setting up Zoom equipment in their own homes, and in many cases, often in rooms or parts of the house where there wasn’t previously a computer.
+The rapid growth of remote and home-working has led to many users getting webcams or setting up Zoom equipment in their own homes, often in rooms or parts of the house where there wasn’t previously a computer.

 In 2016 Mark Zuckerberg inadvertently brought attention to the risks of users being covertly monitored through their computer’s webcams or mics when he posted a now-infamous photo of his desk setup, showing his laptop with a covered webcam and blocked mic.
 If even the creator of Facebook blocks his, who else does?
 Many people, it turned out, including former FBI director James Comey.